Environmental scanning electron microscope: Specimen current

 In vacuum SEM, the specimen absorbed current mode is used as an alternative mode for imaging of conductive specimens.
 Specimen current results from the difference of electron beam current minus the sum of SE and BSE current.
 However, in the presence of gas and the ensuing ionization, it would be problematic to separate this mode of detection out of the generally operating gaseous detection device.
 Hence this mode, by its definition, may be considered as unsustainable in the ESEM.
 Shah and Becket assumed the operation of the specimen absorbed current mode if the conductivity of their specimen was assured during the examination of wet botanical samples; in fact, Shah by 1987 still considered the ionisation products in gas by SE and BSE as a formidable obstacle, since he believed that the ionisation did not carry any information about the specimen.
 However, he later embraced to correct role of gaseous ionisation during image formation.

 Specimen charging

 The electron beam impinging on insulating specimens accumulates negative charge, which creates an electrical potential tending to deflect the electron beam from the scanned point in conventional SEM.
 This appears as charging artifacts on the image, which are eliminated in the SEM by depositing a conductive layer on the specimen surface prior to examination.
 Instead of this coating, the gas in the ESEM being electrically conductive prevents negative charge accumulation.
 The good conductivity of the gas is due to the ionization it undergoes by the incident electron beam and the ionizing SE and BSE signals.
-This principle constitutes yet another fundamental deviation from conventional vacuum electron microscopy, with enormous advantages.
+This principle constitutes yet another deviation from conventional vacuum electron microscopy.